testillano/json2xml/README.md

 #### Build

-You may remove cmake cache from native workflow described above:
+You may remove `cmake` cache from native workflow described above:

-    rm CMakeCache.txt
+    find . -name CMakeCache.txt -exec rm {} \;

+Or perhaps you could execute:

+    git clean -xdf

 Now, you will build the compilation docker image, and then build: